Unleash/unleash-client-dotnet/v5_MIGRATION_GUIDE.md

 The SDK now provides a `UnleashClient.ListKnownToggles` method, which returns a list of feature toggle names, their type, and the project they're bound to.

-The client also no longer provides access to list the variants bound to a feature toggle through `UnleashClient.GetVariants`.
-We believe this was inappropriately leaking the internal abstractions out of the SDK but if you have a strong use case for this, please open an issue.
+The client also no longer provides access to listing the variants bound to a feature flag through `UnleashClient.GetVariants`.
+We determined that this was exposing internal abstractions that should remain within the SDK.
+However, if you have a strong use case for this, please open an issue.

 ## Bootstrapping changes